OwnedByWuigi/r3dupdate/README.md

 </li>
 <br>
 <li>
 If your account has administrator permissions, the update will be fully automatic.
-If not, the update will be downloaded and you will be asked by WinUpdater to start the update (administrator permissions required).
+If not, the update will be downloaded and you will have to terminate the r3dfox process to continue installing it.
 </li>
 <br>
 <li>